 Writing and drawing were never a full-time gig for Emerson.
 It was his hobby.
 When an opportunity came up for him to switch companies and move our family to VT, he jumped on it.
 Not that he didn't love AZ (at the end of our 4 1/2 years there!) but the job was "too good" to resist.
-I must admit that I was tickled when I found out we would be living in Killington, VT, the place where he and I first met back in April of 1994.
+I must admit that I was quite humored when I found out we would be living in Killington, VT, the place where he and I first met back in April of 1994.

 As with some things that are seemingly "too good," it didn't take long for Emerson to realize that the promises that brought us to Vermont were definitely bigger than the payout.
 Nonetheless, we were able to spend a fabulous two winters with our kids in Vermont.
 Aside from the all important (to us) learning to ski, my favorite thing was that my kids were off the grid at home for the entire one year and seven 1/2 months that we lived there.

 Shutting down the internet and t.v. at home was something that I had thought about for a LONG time.
 My relationship with technology is definitely love/hate and I was ready for a change because I was tired of having any hate in my life!
 So when we got in to our rental after a temporary stay at a friends, I just never called the cable company to install anything.
 It was as simple as that.